Battle of Idlib (2015)

-The battle
+Battle

 On 24 March 2015, the newly established Fattah Army operation room ("The Army of Conquest") urged people in Idlib city to remain indoors.
 Later that day, two fighters from Jund al-Aqsa blew themselves up near Army checkpoints, on the eastern side of the city, followed by a three-pronged assault on Idlib.
 The rebels took control of the Sadkop Factory at the eastern outskirts of the Industrial District and advanced towards the Old Textile Factory before soldiers from the 11th Tank Division arrived to reinforce the NDF and push back rebel fighters to the east, securing the perimeter around the Idlib Public Cemetery.
 Meanwhile, at the northwestern entrance to Idlib, the rebels attacked a number of NDF checkpoints, reaching the northern side of the Youth Housing.
 Overall during the day, the rebels captured seven checkpoints, but the Army managed to recapture four of them, including reportedly re-securing the northern perimeter of the Youth Housing.

 According to a rebel commander, the clashes resulted in the death of many fighters from both sides.
 The SOHR put the death toll at 20 government fighters and 19 rebels, including three suicide bombers.
 Two of the bombers were foreigners from Gulf states.
 According to a military source, 44 rebels and 16 soldiers were killed.
 Five soldiers were also captured.

 During the attack, the al-Nusra Front used US-made BGM-71 TOW captured from Western-backed rebel groups.

 In response to the rebel assault on Idlib, government forces reportedly launched a chlorine bomb attack on the rebel-held town of Binnish, leaving dozens of people hospitalized.
 The next day, the air force also struck the town of Saraqib, killing 11 civilians.

 On 25 March, the rebels regained the four checkpoints they lost the previous day, while a fourth suicide car-bombing occurred near the city.
 Throughout the day, the fighting focused on the eastern entrance to the city.
 In the evening, according to government sources, more elements of the 11th Tank Division arrived in Idlib and launched a counter-attack in the Industrial District.
 In the day's fighting, Abu Jamil Yusuf Qutb, the deputy leader of Ahrar ash-Sham, was killed during an attack on an Army checkpoint near Idlib.
 The Hezbollah commander Al Hajj Walaa was also killed that day.

 Rebel sources reported that 36 soldiers were executed in Idlib for passing information to the rebels for the offensive.